I enjoyed reading the The Fibonacci Problem blog post that shows (among other things) a tail recursive algorithm for the Fibonacci sequence.

 FibVectorSum

-The key observation here is that we can replace two recursive calls each returning a scalar ( i.e. f(n-1) + f(n-2)
+The key observation here is that we can replace two recursive calls each returning a scalar ( i.e. f(n-1) + f(n-2) ) with a single recursive

 call that returns a vector (a Pair really).